 It takes almost 6 to 8 years for a mango tree to produce fruit that can be ripened within 4 to 5 months.

-They need sun exposure for almost 8 to 10 hours as they grow slow at low temperatures.
+They need sun exposure for almost 8 to 10 hours as they grow slowly at low temperatures.

 They can grow well under 96 degrees Fahrenheit, but the situation can worsen when it reaches more than 100 degrees Fahrenheit.